shorn/zinc/doc/running-own-infra.md

 you'll needed [set up credentials](aws-credentials.md) for the `cognito-poc` profile.

+## Build the client app
+* `cd <repo>/client`
+* `npm run build-prd`
+  * this will build the client web app suitable for deploying to CloudFront
+  * we have to do this first, because the `aws-infra` project needs it to exist for the ClientBucketDeploymentStack to work

 ## Bootstrap the AWS-CDK and do initial deployment
 * `cd <repo>/aws-infra`
 * `npm run bootstrap`